 An achievement "Stood in the Fire"note the name of which is in and of itself, a reference to Too Dumb to Live behavior in boss encounters requires players to get killed by Deathwing.
 It's actually harder than it sounds, given how random Deathwing's attacks are.

-Played even more straight now that Deathwing has become killable: You're awarded the achievement upon dying during either the Spine of Deathwing or Madness of Deathwing raid encounters.
+Played even more straight after Deathwing became killable: You're awarded the achievement upon dying during either the Spine of Deathwing or Madness of Deathwing raid encounters.
 Not only does it retain its dubious value, but it now also signifies that it is likely the recipient's first time fighting Deathwing on that character.

 The title "the Patient", earned after grouping with 50 random players with the Dungeon Finder tool on Heroic dungeons (roughly 13 or so runs, at minimum) tends to be seen as a mark of a relatively new maximum-level player who has not accomplished much in the way of raiding and has only been doing heroics so far.